 “Like Water for Chocolate” and “Chocolat” are two of my favorite movies.
-There’s just something sexy about chocolate.
+There’s just something sexy when chocolate is in a title.
 Women are naturally drawn to it.
 I’m not sure why that is.
-Maybe because it’s orgasmic biting into a luscious bite.
+Maybe because it’s orgasmic just thinking about biting into a luscious piece.
 Eating chocolate can often be better than, well . . . you know.
 Or anything made from the magical cacao bean including Cacao tea that I first tried on the island of Grenada when I was on a sailing trip in the Grenadines.
 The Grenadines are in the Caribbean’s West Indies and are islands between Saint Vincente and Grenada.
 Grenada is called “The Isle of Spice.”

-I’ve created a cacao tea recipe that’s similar to what I experienced in Grenada and hope you enjoy it:
+I’ve created a cacao tea recipe that’s similar to what I experienced in Grenada and hope you enjoy it.
+More about our trip below.

 - 1 cocoa ball